Gangadhar-v/Expense-tracker/README.md

 # Expense-tracker
-A Simple expense tracker app using android kotlin, room database, MVVM architecture and other libraries to show statistcs.
+A Simple expense tracker app using android kotlin, room database, MVVM architecture, LiveData and other libraries to show statistcs.

 # output
 # MainScreen